color-js/elements/src/color-slider/README.md

 <color-swatch></color-swatch>
 ```

-You can also set the `value` attribute to specify an initial color other than the midpoint:
+You can set the `value` attribute to specify an initial color other than the midpoint:

 ```html
 <color-slider space="oklch"